 What To Expect

-At Your Initial Visit
+What To Expect At Your First Visit

 It is generally recommended that your teeth should be professionally cleaned every six months.
 This allows early detection of things such as dental caries – the disease that causes cavities – or periodontal disease, commonly referred to as gum disease.
+If you haven’t been in longer than that, don’t panic.
+We’ll be happy to take a look no matter how long it’s been since your last visit no judgment.

 Request A Cleaning

-During A Dental Procedure
+What To Expect During A Dental Procedure

 Bridge Treatment